 This data was obtained from statistics Canada’s 2011 Canadian census.
-The Canadian age/sex datasets provided by eSpatial can be used to examine and analyse the Canadian population in relation to different age and sex categories.
-These datasets can be used in conjunction with the eSpatial mapping software to create reports which investigate the age and sex structure of Canada.
-Reports can be generated which examine the age structure of the total population, male population and female population within Canada at the province/territory, census division and census metropolitan/agglomeration area geographical levels.
+The Canadian age/sex datasets provided by eSpatial can be used to examine and analyze the Canadian population in relation to different age and sex categories.
+These datasets can be used in conjunction with the eSpatial mapping software to create reports that investigate the age and sex demographics of Canada.
+Reports can be generated that examine the age structure of the total population, male population and female population within Canada at the province/territory, census division and census metropolitan/agglomeration area geographical levels.
 You can also link and connect your own personal or commercial data to these datasets.
-The age and sex structure of Canada can also therefore be analysed in relation to your own data.
+The age and sex demographics of Canada can also therefore be analyzed in relation to your own data.
 Below is an example of a simple Canadian age/sex report.
 This report was designed by eSpatial to illustrate how to get the most out of the eSpatial mapping software and the data it provides.

 Provinces/territories are colored and categorized according to the number of people aged between 15 and 64 within them.
-The graduated color scheme adopted by eSpatial mapping software allows for a quick and easy analysis of this data.
-It is evident from the map that yellow colored provinces/territories (e.g. Yukon) have the lowest number of people aged between 15 to 64 living there, less than 25,000 people while red colored provinces/territories (e.g. Quebec) have the highest number of people in this age category, more than 2,555,000 people.
-It is also therefore easy to surmise that the number of people aged between 15 and 64 living in the light orange (e.g. Northwest Territories), orange (e.g. Saskatchewan) and dark orange (e.g. Alberta) colored provinces/territories lies somewhere between 25,000 and 2,555,000 people respectively.
+The graduated color scheme makes analysis quick and easy.
+Yellow colored provinces/territories (e.g. Yukon) have the lowest number of people aged between 15 to 64 living there, while red colored provinces/territories (e.g. Quebec) have the highest number of people in this age category.